Bad Breath Remedies

 As bad breath is commonly caused by poor oral hygiene, it can also be a sign that you have gum disease.
 If your gums are inflamed, sore or infected, and you find you spit out blood after brushing your teeth, the stage of gum disease affecting you is called gingivitis.
 This is a common condition that’s thought to affect most people in the UK to some extent (iv).
 If, however, you don’t take steps to treat gingivitis, it can develop into the next stage of gum disease, called periodontitis.
 This can cause more serious problems, including tooth loss or loose teeth, receding gums and decay in your jawbone.
 While mouth ulcers don’t directly cause bad breath, they could be a symptom of an oral infection.

 If you have a persistent problem with bad breath and suspect you may have a gum problem, try to see your dentist and dental hygienist on a regular basis.
 They can tell you how to improve your oral hygiene as well as clean your teeth thoroughly to remove any hardened plaque – the bacteria-containing substance that builds up on your teeth whenever you eat and drink.

 For instance, your dentist or dental hygienist will recommend that you brush your teeth and gums regularly, and show you the best techniques.
-They will also encourage you to floss between your teeth every day and show you how to keep your tongue clean (usually by brushing or scraping the top of it).
-This matters because bacteria can live on the surface of your tongue and cause bad breath.
+They will also encourage you to clean between your teeth every day using dental floss or interdental brushes, and show you how to keep your tongue clean (usually by brushing or scraping the top of it).
+This matters because bacteria live on the surface of your tongue and can cause bad breath.